Skip to main content

 Before you begin, make sure you have:

-• configured your entitlement token as described in getting started
+• configured your client credentials as described in getting started

 • installed Jest in your project